code-boxx/Storage-Boxx-AI/README.md

 ## STORAGE BOXX EXPERIMENTAL AI
-This is the optional experimental AI assistant for Storage Boxx.
-Take note, this is at a very early stage of "I am figuring things out too".
+This is the optional AI assistant for Storage Boxx.
+Take note, this is experimental and don't always produce expected results.
 <br><br>

 ## :ballot_box_with_check: REQUIREMENTS